webbukkit/dynmap/README.md

 * [Where to go for questions and discussions](#where-to-go-for-questions-and-discussions)
 * [Where to go to make donations](#where-to-go-to-make-donations)
 # How to build
-Dynmap 3.x+ uses Gradle for building support for all platforms, with all resulting artifacts produced in the /targets directory
+Dynmap 3.x+ uses Gradle for building support for all platforms, with all resulting artifacts produced in the /targets directory.
+Due to Minecraft 1.17.x+ requirements, the developer's default JDK must be a JDK 16 (or later) versions - older versions will still be compiled to run on the default JDK for those platforms (JDK 8), as will all common libraries.

 To build, run:

+    ./gradlew clean build
+    cd oldgradle
-    ./gradlew clean build install
+    ./gradlew clean build

 Or (on Windows):

+    gradlew.bat clean build
+    cd oldgradle
-    gradlew.bat clean build install
+    gradlew.bat clean build

 # What platforms are supported?
 The following target platforms are supported, and you can find them at the links supplied: